SimonSiefke/gradle-java-example/kmeans/src/main/java/kmeans/hamerly/README.md

           if a' != a[n] then                        # when the closest cluster index hasn't changed q[a'] <- q[a'] - 1                      # update cluster size
             q[a[n]] <- q[a[n]] + 1                  # update cluster size
-            for d=1 to D do                         # update cluster sum for each dimension c'[a'][d] <- c'[a'][d] - x[n][d]      # update cluster sum for each dimension
+            for d=0 to D-1 do                         # update cluster sum for each dimension c'[a'][d] <- c'[a'][d] - x[n][d]      # update cluster sum for each dimension
               c'[a[n]][d] <- c'[a[n]][d] + x[n][d]  # update cluster sum for each dimension

-    for k=1 to K do                                 # assign each cluster center to the average of its points c* <- c[k]                                    # store old center for later for d=1 to D do
+    for k=0 to K-1 do                               # assign each cluster center to the average of its points c* <- c[k]                                    # store old center for later for d=0 to D-1 do
         c[k][d] <- c'[k][d]/q[k]                    # cluster sum divided by cluster size
       p[k] <- d(c*,c[k])                            # store the distance that the center has moved

                                                     # update bounds
-    r  <- argmax_k p                                # index of the center that has moved the most r' <- argmax_k!=r p                             # index of the center that has moved the second most for n=1 to N do
+    r  <- argmax_k p                                # index of the center that has moved the most r' <- argmax_k!=r p                             # index of the center that has moved the second most for n=0 to N-1 do
       u[n] <- u[n] + p[a[n]]                        # increase upper bound by the distance that the assigned center has moved
       if r=a[i] then
         l[n] <- l[n] - p[r']                        # decrease by the second most distance moved
       else
         l[n] <- l[n] - p[r]                         # decrease by the most distance moved
 ```